kyma-project/test-infra/docs/how-to/ado/how-to_integrate-githubcom-azurepipeline.md

 Some explanation:
 - trigger: **none** (we will manage the execution of the pipeline by the GitHub webhook calls)
 - resources.webhooks.webhook: `Incoming WebHook`'s name
-- resources.webhooks.webhook.connection: `Incoming WebHook`'s service connection name
+- resources.webhooks.connection: `Incoming WebHook`'s service connection name

 Also replace the `Incoming WebHook`'s name inside the stages and steps!